johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 can introduce additional latency and requires explicit configuration at the parent zone level.

-This document proposes a new hint-based "DNS Opportunistic Transport Signaling" (DTS) mechanism.
+This document proposes a new hint-based "DNS Transport Signaling" (DTS) mechanism.
 DTS, aka an "DTS Hint" allows an authoritative DNS nameserver to directly convey its transport capabilities as a hint within the Additional section of responses to queries where it identifies itself as an authoritative nameserver for